Some recent headlines on rosé wines include: "Has Rosé Reached Its Tipping Point?" or "Rosé: Wave hits Wall?"

 As the summer months progress and consumers confront walls of pink wine, rosé is settling in as a year round beverage.
 Of course, rosé wines come in a wide range of hues and are made from an almost infinite pool of varieties.

 To me, the question is not about "too much rosé", as it is a complete category onto itself.
 The bigger question is the price-to-quality ratio of rosé wines.
-Provence in particular has escalated in pricing, while quite often, the quality in the bottle remains underwhelming.
+Provence in particular has escalated in pricing, and other countries and regions have also seen an uptick.
 Stylistically too, several trends are shifting as wineries all over the world experiment more and more with blends, oak integration and enticing packaging.

 The real headline is that "Rosé Is Here To Stay".
 It should be viewed as a substantial, year-round category.
 The trend of bottling and shipping rosé in January actually can do a disservice to the wines and ultimately, to consumers, as it may compromise product quality.
 This feeding frenzy should abate as the rosé category nestles into our mindshare as a permanent fixture.
 In fact, older vintages of well made rosé wines can be very enticing, with nuanced flavors and complexity!